slicer69/RobotServer/README.md

 The A, B, Y, and X buttons change the colour of the robot's lights.

-The left button (L) puts the robot into automated Wander mode while the right button (R) calls the robot back to its starting point (home).
+The left button (L) puts the robot into automated Wander mode while the right button (R) raises and lowers the robot's pen arm if one is attached.
 The two trigger buttons tell the robot to stop/halt.
 The connection can be dropped by pressing + or -.
 A list of commands is displayed in the terminal.